guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-6.md

 </em>
 </div>

 The evening brought on another surprise.
 Mosquitoes!
-There was a plethora of tiny mosquitoes that took over the island one the sun set.
-They had painful bites and were so ruthless that walking or shaking yourself did not deter them as they stuck onto your limbs and sucked your blood :scream: The only way out seemed to be the mosquito repellent sprays that repel as well.
+There was a plethora of tiny mosquitoes that took over the island once the sun set.
+They had painful bites and were so ruthless that walking or shaking yourself did not deter them as they stuck onto your limbs and sucked your blood :scream: The only way out seemed to be the mosquito repellent sprays that repel me as well.
 So I tried coating my body with some oil (as much as my sensitive skin allowed) and braved the mosquitoes with my hairy limbs (it really helps :joy:).
 Parul was coating herself with some natural bug repellent that we had bought back in Cambodia.

 We walked around the centro a bit and grabbed some cheap roadside dinner.
 Holbox, much like the rest of Quintana Roo we had seen so far, was much more expensive than the rest of Mexico we had seen.